Noooste/azuretls-client/README.md

 #### Url encode

-You can encode a struct to url with the `azuretls.UrlEncode` method.
+You can convert a struct into an url encoded string (used for urls or `application/x-www-form-urlencoded`) with the `azuretls.UrlEncode` method.
 ```go
 session := azuretls.NewSession()